Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - ReferenceError, -10

 #### Q36.
 Why is it usually better to work with Objects instead of Arrays to store a collection of records?
-- Objects are more efficent in terms of storeage.
+- Objects are more efficient in terms of storage.
 - Adding a record to an object is significantly faster than pushing a record into an array. <<<<----Correct
 - Most operations involve looking up a record, and objects can do that better than arrays.
 - Working with objects makes the code more readable.